gmag11/EnigmaIOT/readme.md

 - [x] Dynamic key, shared between one node and gateway.
 Keys are independent for each node
 - [x] Shared keys are expired after a certain (configurable) time
 - [x] Number of nodes is only limited by memory on gateway (60 bytes per node)
-- [x] Key is never on air so it is not interceptable
+- [x] Key is never on air so it is cannot be captured
 - [x] Key expiration and renewal is managed transparently
 - [x] Avoid repeatability attack having a new random initialization vector on every message.
 This is mandatory for ChaCha20/Poly1305 in order to keep cipher secure
 - [x] Automatic and transparent node attachment